BAAI-DCAI/DataOptim/README.md

 - HuggingFace 🤗: https://huggingface.co/datasets/BAAI/DataOptim

 ## News
+- [2023/11/06] Data of LLaVA-v1.5 is now available in the training datasets.
 - [2023/10/26] VGQA, DocVQA and DVQA are now available in the training datasets.
 - [2023/10/17] ScienceQA is now available in the training datasets.

 ## Training datasets
-Currently, the visual instruction tuning data used in the challenge contain 17 public datasets.
+Currently, the visual instruction tuning data used in the challenge contain 18 public datasets.
 More datasets are coming in the future! 🔥🔥🔥

 |Category|Dataset|Images|Samples|Split|